Millennium Healthcare Bursary

 Although it was originally aimed at General Practitioners, the scope of the Bursary was widened in 2003 and this has attracted submissions from, amongst others, nurses, midwives, speech & language therapists, mental health workers, a pharmacist, an opthalmologist as well as GPs.

-The Bursary provides an opportunity for established primary health care professionals to enhance the health care of disadvantaged individuals and families in Inner London.
+The Bursary provides an opportunity for established primary health care professionals to enhance the health care of disadvantaged individuals and families in Greater London.
 It can:

 - Provide funding for either small research projects or further professional development.